Find Grad Schools

 16 Yearly Graduations

 University of California - Berkeley is the 2nd most popular school in the nation for students seeking a doctor's degree in nuclear engineering.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in nuclear engineering from UC Berkeley.
-Of these students, 31% were women and 19% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in nuclear engineering from UC Berkeley.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 8% were women.

 16 Yearly Graduations